harrywang/python-generative-art/README.md

 This tutorial shows how to make generative art using Python and AxiDraw pen plotter.

-You should start with `axidraw-python/axidraw-basics.ipynb` notebook, which shows how to setup AxiDraw V3 and use Python to control it to plot a simple SVG.
+You should start with `axidraw-basics.ipynb` notebook, which shows how to setup AxiDraw V3 and use Python to control it to plot a simple SVG.

-After that, you can look at `axidraw-python/voronoi-art.ipynb` notebook for a more complicated tutorial on generating art based on Voronoi diagram like:
+After that, you can look at `voronoi-art.ipynb` notebook for a more complicated tutorial on generating art based on Voronoi diagram like:

 <img src="https://user-images.githubusercontent.com/595772/127227945-6e172864-345a-4e63-a977-64466acfba5a.png" style="display: block; margin-left: auto; margin-right: auto; margin-bottom: 20pt; width: 40%;">